It’s All About Strategy

 Fighting Like a Lion

-The are still not lions but they want to fight like they were.
+These startups are not lions yet but they want to fight like they were.
 They move oceans and continents to get featured in TechCrunch.
 Rise to the top of Hacker News and dominate the TwitterSphere with the hashtag #StartupXRules.
 But StartupX barely has a working v1.0 product that doesn’t scale and employees are working around the clock “scaling” the venture.
-Even the servers realize you don’t know what you’re doing.
+Even computers realize you don’t know what you’re doing.
 That’s why they crash every three hours.
 SuperCorporation X is hiring you team, one by one, all of them.
 Another Clojure developer left.
 But they don’t use Clojure!
 What do they want him for!

 But There’s a Better Way